uber/crumb/README.md

 This is a start, but this also needs to be registered somehow to a plugin manager upstream.
 A Crumb extension can convey this information to consumers of the library by writing its location to Crumb and retrieving it on the other side.
-For this example, a custom `@Plugin` annotation is used to mark these feature implementations.
+For this example, a custom `@Plugin` annotation is used to mark these translations implementations.

 ```java
 @CrumbProducer